AbelMSG89/json-synchronized/README.md

 ### Enhancements in This Fork

 - ✨ **Enhanced Translation Support** - Multiple cloud translation providers
 - 🔧 **Advanced Environment Management** - Custom .env file support with workspace integration
 - 🌐 **Smart Language Detection** - Automatic source/target language detection
 - 📁 **Flexible Configuration** - Command palette integration for .env file selection
 - 🔒 **Security Improvements** - Better credential management and environment variable support

 ## 🤝 Contributing

 Contributions are welcome!
 Please read our [Contributing Guide](./CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ## 🔗 Links